 6. Service Name

-As long as your installation method installed CleanSpeak WebService as a service, the service name will be as follows:
+As long as your installation method installed CleanSpeak Management Interface as a service, the service name will be as follows:

 You can use the operating system commands to start, stop and check the status of CleanSpeak using this service name.

-Next, you need to start CleanSpeak WebService so that you can enter Maintenance Mode and allow CleanSpeak to create the database.
+Next, you need to start CleanSpeak Management Interface so that you can enter Maintenance Mode and allow CleanSpeak to create the database.
 Use the instructions below to start CleanSpeak based on the platform you installed it on.
-Also note that the
+Also, note that the

-CLEANSPEAK_HOME directory is the location you installed CleanSpeak WebService to.
+CLEANSPEAK_HOME directory is where you installed CleanSpeak Management Interface.

 Maintenance Mode makes installation simple.
 However, sometimes it is not possible to use Maintenance Mode.
 For example, if you are doing an unattended install to a server.
 You can edit the CleanSpeak configuration files and install the database schema via the command-line using the Advanced Installation instructions below.